No two swim workouts should ever be the same!

 How to Personalize Your Dynamic Intervals:

-To use Dynamic Intervals, you must be a Premium Subscriber (or be on a free trial, which you can try here).
+To use Dynamic Intervals, you must be a paid Subscriber (or be on a free trial, which you can try here).

 - Navigate to Account Settings on the app and tap on Dynamic Intervals.